 As a seasoned dubbing director and voice talent, Hernández saw the project as a ‘change to the way we record and do dubbing’.

-“More people want dubbing; the public is very connected with dubbing right now and I feel the future is in ZOO’s hands.
-The opportunity to work online with so many people in so many countries means I can reach more actors and more new voices – maybe soon all studios will use cloud dubbing.”
+She said: “More people want dubbing; the public is very connected with dubbing right now and I feel the future is in ZOO’s hands.
+The opportunity to work online with so many people in so many countries means I can reach more actors and more new voices – maybe soon all studios will use cloud dubbing.

 “It’s not necessary to be in the same space.
 Emotions have to be transmitted through sound and as long as I can act as director wherever I am, then I guarantee that the best performance will reach the audience.”

 However, while ZOO offers a new way of working, the fundamentals stay the same – lines of audio are captured using a pre-calibrated microphone and recording set-up.
 But instead of traveling to a centralized studio, voice artists are asked to jump online and do what they do best.